dotnet/runtime/docs/design/specs/Ecma-335-Augments.md

 }
 ```

-Covariant return methods can only be described through MethodImpl records, and as are only be applicable to methods on reference types.
-Methods on interfaces and value types are not supported.
-In addition the covariant override is only applicable for overriding methods also defined on a reference type.
+Covariant return methods can only be described through MethodImpl records, and are only be applicable to methods on non-interface reference types.
+In addition the covariant override is only applicable for overriding methods also defined on a non-interface reference type.

 See [Implementation Design](../features/covariant-return-methods.md) for notes from the implementation in CoreCLR.